JoSeTe4ever/LLMozaic/README.md

 -  🗓️ **Calendar Assistant:** Never miss an important appointment again.
 Mosaic helps you schedule meetings, set reminders, and manage your calendar effortlessly.

 - 👥 **Contact Organization:** Keep your contacts in order with Mosaic.
-It uses AI to categorize and tag contacts, making it easy to find the people you need.
+It uses AI to add or delete, making it easy to find the people you need.
+Using natural language!

 -  🗨️ **Natural Language Processing:** Mosaic's LLM (Language Model) ensures seamless communication with your virtual assistant.
 Simply ask for what you need in plain language.